MicrosoftDocs/cpp-docs/docs/windows/overview-of-windows-programming-in-cpp.md

 ### C++ or .NET?

-In general, .NET programming is less complex, less error-prone, and has a more modern object-oriented API than Win32 or MFC.
+In general, .NET programming in C# is less complex, less error-prone, and has a more modern object-oriented API than Win32 or MFC.
 In most cases, its performance is more than adequate. .NET features the Windows Presentation Foundation (WPF) for rich graphics, and you can consume both Win32 and the modern Windows Runtime API.
 As a general rule, we recommend using C++ for desktop applications when you require:

 - precise control over memory usage
 - the utmost economy in power consumption